 As its name implies, the W-9—the Request for Taxpayer Identification Number and Certification—asks for identifying information such as your name, mailing address, and taxpayer ID.

 Instead, you send it to the person or institution with whom you have a financial relationship, be it a business owner who hires you to do freelance work or the bank where you have an interest-earning account.
-They will use that information to fill out 1099 paperwork come tax time so the IRS knows how much money they paid you.
+They will use that information to fill out 1099 tax documents, so the IRS knows how much money they paid you.
 The appropriate 1099 form must be postmarked by January 31st (or the following Monday if the 31st falls on a weekend) so you should receive it no later than the first week in February.
 You’ll need to file the 1099 with your taxes, too.

 As you can see, the W-9 is important for everyone.
 Also, there are penalties for not filing 1099s correctly and on time.
 Penalties range from $50 to over a million dollars, depending on the amount of gross receipts and how late it is.
 It pays to get this right!